phredreeq/network-traffic-analysis-wireshark/README.md

 ## 📌 Problem
-Attackers perform network reconnaissance before launching attacks — scanning for open ports to find vulnerable services.
+Attackers perform network reconnaissance before launching attacks, which means scanning for open ports to find vulnerable services.
 This project captures and analyzes real port scan traffic using Wireshark to identify reconnaissance activity.